-Of course, you will be interested in knowing ways that can help increase your brand value in the market, so as to create a positive reputational impact on your users’ mind.
+Of course, you will be interested in knowing ways to help increase your brand value in the market to create a positive reputational impact on your users’ minds.

 Before investing even a dime into your marketing and branding efforts, think carefully about your product or service.

-You may put a lot of your valuable time and effort into thinking of some great marketing strategies to turn your product into a brand, but if your product sucks, you will not be able to create a good reputation.
+You may put a lot of your valuable time and effort into thinking of some great marketing strategies to turn your product into a brand, but if your product sucks, you will not create a good reputation.

-Even if, you are successful in dragging your target audience into viewing (or using) the product, they are eventually going to leave.
+Even if you are successful in dragging your target audience into viewing (or using) the product, they will eventually leave.

 Bottom line: Instead of paying more attention to marketing, focus more on your product.

-You can easily come across several awful startup names – that are spelt poorly and capitalised in a nonsensical manner.
+You can quickly come across several awful startup names spelt poorly and capitalised in a nonsensical manner.

 A catchy and bizarre (yet relevant) name will arouse curiosity among people about your business and compel them to learn more about it.

-So, make sure to invest enough time into thinking a name that’s captivating and easily help in grabbing your users attention.
+So, make sure to invest enough time into thinking a name that’s captivating and quickly grabbing your users’ attention.

-You should choose a name of your company that is easy to remember, doesn’t give users much trouble to spell it.
+It would be best to choose your company’s name that is easy to remember and doesn’t give users much trouble spelling it.

-Bottom line: Choosing the right name for your company is an important branding decision – that can in attracting the attention of potential customers towards you.
+Bottom line: Choosing the right name for your company is a crucial branding decision – that can attract the attention of potential customers towards you.

 As a startup founder, you might get fascinated with tech and entrepreneurial language, and may end up using it too much than required, when talking about your business.

-It is important that you can describe the functions performed by your company to anyone, without much difficulty.
+It is vital that you describe the functions performed by your company to anyone, without much difficulty.

-However, it is easy to become overwhelmed with technical lingo that results in adding too much jargon and acronyms.
+However, it is easy to become overwhelmed with technical lingo that adds too much jargon and acronyms.

 However, to effectively communicate with your users to make your brand propel forward, you must not overwhelm readers with technical prose.

-Bottom line: Often businesses create presentations littered with technical lingo that reduces the capacity of readers to understand your intended brand messages.
+Bottom line: Often, businesses create presentations littered with technical lingo that reduces readers’ capacity to understand your intended brand messages.

 Well, just making anything available to your users is not enough to make people talk about it.